CyrilH714/clothes-shop/README.md

 - 🧾 User registration and login
 - 🛒 Persistent shopping basket (for both guests and logged-in users)
 - ✅ Checkout flow with shipping and payment method capture
-- 🧍 User profile with viewable order history (coming soon)
+- 🧍 User profile with viewable order history
 - 👑 Admin dashboard for adding/editing/deleting products
 - 🧹 Anonymous to authenticated basket syncing
 - ✅ Order saving in backend upon checkout